Hyde Amendment (1997): U.S. v. Aisenberg, 247 F.Supp.2d 1272 (M.D.Fla. 2003)

 In U.S. v.
-Aisenberg the Aisenbergs and Barry Cohen's firm were awarded $2.9 million in legal fees and costs, under the Hyde Amendment.
+Aisenberg, the Aisenbergs and Barry Cohen's firm were awarded $2.9 million in legal fees and costs, under the Hyde Amendment.
 In a 98-page document, Judge Steven D. Merryday of the Middle District of Florida reviewed the case and explained why he ordered the federal government to pay a record-setting $2.9 million in legal fees and expenses under the Hyde Amendment for bringing a prosecution that was "vexatious, frivolous, or in bad faith."
 The judge's long decision is highly critical of the government.
 Also, the judge ordered the government to release the grand jury transcripts to the public, as "the public is entitled to know" about the "misdirected and overzealous prosecutorial exertions" in this case.

-It was assumed in the Hyde Amendment that billable hours would be capped at $125 per hour.
-However, since the work done in this case was by highly-paid attorneys, the rate of billable hours was considerably higher than $125.
+The Hyde Amendment assumed that billable hours would be capped at $125 per hour.
+However, because highly paid attorneys performed the work in this case, the rate of billable hours was considerably higher than $125.
 Judge Merryday scrutinized the 11,251 billable hours submitted by Cohen and associates and subtracted only 310 hours from the total.
 Cohen argued that because of the complexity of the case and its successful outcome, the rate of billable hours should be multiplied by three.
 (That is a standard practice in civil cases.)
 The judge declined to multiply the fees but agreed that a substantial increase in fees was warranted in this case, setting an important precedent, as an increase in fees had never previously been allowed in a Hyde Amendment case.

-The Eleventh Circuit reversed the decision in part by finding that the $125 cap was in fact applicable to Hyde Amendment cases.
+The Eleventh Circuit reversed the decision in part by finding that the $125 cap was, in fact, applicable to Hyde Amendment cases.
 358 F.3d 1327 (11th Cir.
 2004).